 This is the last step to migrate Google Workspace to Office 365 manually.
-After the MX record are updated to point to Office 365, wait for atleast 3 days before executing this step.
+After the MX record is updated to point to Office 365, wait for at least 3 days before executing this step.
 You can delete the migration batch from the Exchange Admin Center (EAC).
 Lastly, ensure that there is no migration batch displayed on the dashboard.
 This means that the migration is successful.

 Now that the emails are successfully migrated to O365, you can migrate over the contacts and calendars individually.
 The alternative would be to use the next method to automate the process with a professional tool.

 Data Migration from Google Workspace to Office 365 – Method 2